Internship Structure & Expectations

 - Internships that focus on a topic (such as air pollution, food, or climate)

-- Internships that focus on a specific project (such as producing the annual Sustainable Lehigh Valley directory booklet)
+- Internships that focus on a specific project (such as an individual action project or producing the annual Sustainable Lehigh Valley directory booklet)

-Communications & Media and Graphic Design interns focus on developing ways to reach or engage specific audiences using printed materials, presentations, posters, face-to-face contacts, and/or online content and may involve organizing or participating in community events.
+Communication (Writing or Graphic Design) interns focus on developing ways to reach or engage specific audiences using printed materials, presentations, posters, face-to-face contacts, and/or online content and may involve organizing or participating in community events.
 Writing or design interns do not just work with others’ content; they usually are active participants in the process of developing facts and goals.
 They may also assist other interns or community partners.

 Some internships focus primarily on a specific area of concern.
-(For example: Campus Sustainability & STARS, Climate Action, Climate & Sustainability in School, Community & Restorative Justice, FairTrade, Healthy Food for Healthy Communities, Public Health, and Sustainability & Business.)
+(For example: Campus Sustainability, Climate Action, Climate & Sustainability in School, Law Enforcement & the Justice System, FairTrade, Healthy Food for Healthy Communities, Public Health, and Sustainability & Business.)
 These internships usually offer considerable flexibility in choosing & developing a specific focus, but may also involve working in partnership with other Alliance working groups or with one or more other organizations in the community — in which case collaboration becomes more important than individual flexibility.

 These internships can involve intensive writing to present the content that is developed, because each internship focuses on producing a tangible output that will help move the long-term goal forward.
 For example, the public health field involves many different areas of concern, but a given internship will usually focus on raising awareness about, and creating action on, a specific area such as food or air quality or endocrine disruptors.
 They can involve various types of activism, ranging from a report or presentation making recommendations to active discussion with people being asked to implement recommendations.
 [See reports, posters, and articles by previous interns.]

-The Editorial Intern for the annual Sustainable Lehigh Valley directory is another unique type of internship.
-It requires a tight schedule & very specific output requirements, but includes many opportunities for creativity & independent work.
-The schedule is very intense in the beginning, but most of the detail work is completed well before the semester ends.
+The Editing & Publishing internship for the annual Sustainable Lehigh Valley booklet is another type of project-based internship, where the project goal has already been defined and requires a tight schedule & very specific output requirements, but includes many opportunities for creativity & independent work.
+The schedule is very intense in the first half of the semester, but most of the detail work is completed well before the semester ends.
+(Currently offered only in the spring semester.)

 - Internships with the Alliance